African Coffee Connect: connect with extraordinary African coffee farmers.

 Our team

-Since leaving Twin in 2018 Richard has worked to provide business advice and marketing support to co-operatives in South Kivu and on Mount Elgon, and has worked extensively with agricultural value chain specialist Farm Africa, notably in their partnership with Virunga National Park as well as with Solidaridad on the Kenya and Tanzania programmes, and with the Progreso cooperative business support programme in Uganda.
+Since leaving Twin in 2018 Richard has continued to provide business advice and international marketing support to several East African co-operatives.
+He has worked extensively with agricultural value chain specialist Farm Africa, notably in their partnership with the Virunga National Park Agriculture programme in DR Congo, and with Participatory Forest Management Cooperatives in Ethiopia; with Solidaridad on their Kenya and Tanzania programmes; and with the Progreso cooperative support programmes in Uganda and Rwanda.
+In 2023 he founded African Coffee Connect as an international marketing platform to represent and accompany affiliated cooperatives.

 Samuel Pestridge, trainee